HB-325

 Enforcement Authority

 Dual enforcement.
-The Attorney General may bring an action upon complaint or otherwise whenever it appears that a person has violated or is about to violate the act.
-Consumers who are subjected to a commercial transaction that violates the act may bring a private civil action.
-No cure period or safe harbor is specified.
+The Attorney General may bring an action upon complaint or on the Attorney General's own initiative against any person who has violated or is about to violate Section 2(a).
+Private right of action available to any consumer subjected to a commercial transaction that violates Section 2(a).
+No cure period or safe harbor.

 Penalties

-Private action: injunctive relief plus damages equal to the sum of actual damages and statutory damages not to exceed $1,000 per violation.
-Statutory damages do not require proof of actual monetary harm.
-Class action damages capped at $10,000,000.
-Attorney General action: injunctive relief, civil penalties up to $5,000,000 per violation, and any other remedies the court deems appropriate.
-No attorney's fees provision.
+Private plaintiffs may recover injunctive relief, actual damages, and statutory damages not to exceed $1,000 per violation.
+Class action damages are capped at $10,000,000.
+The Attorney General may seek injunctive relief, civil penalties of up to $5,000,000 per violation, and any other remedies the court deems appropriate.
+Statutory damages do not require proof of actual monetary harm — the statute awards actual damages 'as well as' statutory damages, indicating they are independent.

 Who Is Covered